nl4opt/nl4opt-competition/README.md

 # NL4OPT- Code and Dataset

-This repo contains updates on NL4Opt Competition and Its dataset.
+This repo contains updates on NL4Opt Competition at Neurips 2022 and Its dataset.

 # News
 - (Dec, 2024) Our new benchmark dataset, now published for public access.
 The paper accepted at AAAI 2025: Evaluating LLM Reasoning in the Operations Research Domain with ORQA.
 [Link](https://arxiv.org/abs/2412.17874)